 Thyroid function was monitored prospectively in 2 studies in patients with breast cancer; Sutent is not approved for use in breast cancer.
 In 1 study, hypothyroidism was reported in 15 (13.6%) patients on sunitinib and 3 (2.9%) patients on standard of care.
 Blood TSH increase was reported in 1 (0.9%) patient on sunitinib and no patients on standard of care.
 Hyperthyroidism was reported in no sunitinib-treated patients and 1 (1.0%) patient receiving standard of care.
 In the other study hypothyroidism was reported in a total of 31 (13%) patients on sunitinib and 2 (0.8%) patients on capecitabine.
 Blood TSH increase was reported in 12 (5.0%) patients on sunitinib and no patients on capecitabine.
 Hyperthyroidism was reported in 4 (1.7%) patients on sunitinib and no patients on capecitabine.
+Blood TSH decrease was reported in 3 (1.3%) patients on sunitinib and no patients on capecitabine.
 T4 increase was reported in 2 (0.8%) patients on sunitinib and 1 (0.4%) patient on capecitabine.
 T3 increase was reported in 1 (0.8%) patient on sunitinib and no patients on capecitabine.
-All thyroid-related events reported were Grade 1-2 (see section 4.4).
+All thyroid-related events reported were Grade 1-2 (see section 4.4.
+SPECIAL WARNINGS AND PRECAUTIONS FOR USE).